-- 4. Evaluations and approvals should be complete prior to the student starting school.
+- The Dean of Academics or designee, in conjunction with the academic department and registration services, determines whether courses are appropriate for transfer to Spartan College. - 2.
+Evaluations and approvals should be complete prior to the student starting school.
+Transcripts received after the first date of attendance may be considered at the discretion of the Dean of Academics or designee. - 3.
+Transfer credit will not be awarded for a course after the student has attended the Spartan College course in question. - 4.
+Course equivalencies must be matched through course descriptions (content) and meet the minimum semester credit hours.

-Transcripts/certifications/licensures/etc. received after the first date of attendance may be considered at the discretion of the Dean of Academic Affairs. - 5.
-Credit awards will not be awarded for a course after the student has attended the Spartan College of Aeronautics and Technology course in question. - 6.
-Course equivalencies must be matched through course descriptions (content) and meet the minimum semester credit hours. - 7.
-The combination of courses is allowed if the combined courses meet the overall competencies of the course for which the transfer credit will be applied.
-For example, two math courses for three credits each could satisfy a four-credit math requirement if it is determined by course comparisons that the required competencies have been met. - 8.
-Academic credits for all programs and courses are recorded in semester credit hours. - 9.
-Minimum grades of A, B, C, or their numerical equivalent may be accepted from accredited postsecondary courses equivalent to the College's course or subject area (i.e., history, math, etc.).
-Courses that earned lower grades or lower equivalent grades will not be accepted for transfer.
-Students wishing to transfer credits to Spartan College of Aeronautics and Technology must have official transcripts mailed or faxed from the previous college directly to the Office of the Registrar. - 10.
+- 5. The combination of courses is allowed, if the combined courses meet the overall competencies of the course for which the transfer credit will be applied.
+For example, two math courses for three credits each could satisfy a four-credit math requirement if it is determined by course comparisons that the required competencies have been met. - 6.
+Academic credits for all programs and courses are recorded in semester credit hours. - 7.
+Transfer grades of A, B, C, or their numerical equivalent may be accepted from accredited postsecondary courses equivalent to the College's course or subject area (i.e., history, math, etc.).
+Students wishing to transfer credits to Spartan must have official transcripts mailed or faxed from the previous college directly to Spartan's Office of the Registrar. - 8.
 Advanced Placement (AP) is a program created by the College Board which offers college-level curricula and examinations to high school students.
-Earning a 3 or higher on an AP exam may qualify for course credit equivalent to the College's course or subject area (i.e., history, math, etc.) unless the College course is designed to meet a specific requirement not met by an AP exam such as for a Federal Aviation Administration standard. - 11.
+Earning a 3 or higher on an AP exam may qualify for course credit equivalent to the College's course or subject area (i.e., history, math, etc.). - 9.
 The College Level Examination Program (CLEP) is a group of standardized tests created and administered by the College Board.
 These tests assess college-level knowledge in many general education subject areas and provide a mechanism for earning college credits without taking college courses.
-The College may be able to award credit for successfully passing a CLEP exam equivalent to the College's course or subject area (i.e., history, math, etc.) unless the College course is designed to meet a specific requirement not met by an AP exam such as for a Federal Aviation Administration standard. - 12.
-See Transferability of Credits IN (To Spartan College of Aeronautics and Technology) and Awarding Credit for Prior Learning Experience and Evaluation Criteria for additional information and maximum allowable credits.
+The College may be able to award credit for successfully passing a CLEP exam equivalent to the College's course or subject area (i.e., history, math, etc.). - 10.
+FAA credentials may be transferred only as specified by FAA guidelines (FAR Part 141.77 and 141.67).
+The FAA does not recognize credit earned outside of the United States.